How to conquer your clutter

 To some extent, decluttering is a matter of personal style.
 Maybe that’s why there are dozens of decluttering and organizing books and websites out there claiming to have the perfect system.
 Each one is perfect for someone.
 But the foundation of most seems to be some version of “divide and conquer.”

-- Going one room at a time – or one category at a time … clothes, books, toys – divide your cluttery items into four boxes: donate, throw away, keep, store.
+- Get a box ready for each category: donate, throw away, keep, store.
 Add a fifth box for sellable items if you’re the enterprising type.

-- Now go through your box of keepers and assign specific “homes” to everything, ideally in the same general area where you’ll be using them.
+- Now assign a specific “home” to every item in your box of keepers, ideally in the same general area where you’ll be using it.

 By now, you’ll be feeling like the wind is at your back.
 So keep going: how’s that storage pile looking?
 Is it time for some self-examination?
 Perhaps you’re storing things just because you can’t make a decision.
 Or maybe you’re seized by the faux logic of “What if I need it later?”
 Let's not kid ourselves... decluttering often involves making a lot of decisions all at once, and that can be stressful.